yegor256/blog/_drafts/tests.md

   - how to structure test classes
   - test methods design
   - layout of tests classes
-image: /images/2022/10/
+image: /images/2022/11/mimino.jpg
 jb_picture:
-  caption:
+  caption: Мимино (1977) by Георгий Данелия
 ---

-I don't know what is the programming language you use, but my experience of recent coding in Java, Ruby, JavaScript, PHP, Python, C++, and Rust tells me that the principle, which I will try to convince you to adhere to, is universal for all languages.
-It's about naming of unit test files.
+I don't know what is the programming language you use, but my experience of recent coding in Java, Ruby, JavaScript, PHP, Python, C++, and Rust tells me that the principle, which I will try to convince you to adhere to --- is universal for all languages.
+It's about naming of test files.
 It may look to you like a question of a low importance, but let me try to demonstrate that it's not.
-How do you name your test files?
+How do you name your files with test classes?
 How many of them you create in `src/test/java` directory?
-Where do you place a class that is used only in a test, but is not a test?
+Where do you place a class that is used only in a test, but is not a test by itself?
 To most of these questions the answer most of you would give is "Whatever!"
 Let's try to find a better answer.